0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 After you [create and configure](database-watcher-manage.md) a watcher, you can use [Azure Monitor Alerts](/azure/azure-monitor/alerts/alerts-overview) to receive notifications about high resource usage, notable workload patterns, and other conditions across your Azure SQL estate that might require action.
 To do this, you use a [log search alert rule](/azure/azure-monitor/alerts/alerts-create-log-alert-rule) that queries the data in the data store of a watcher.

 Database watcher lets you create alert rules from predefined templates.
-Once an alert rule is created from a template, it behaves just like any other alert rule in Azure Monitor Alerts.
+Once an alert rule is created from a template, you can use and manage it just like any other alert rule in Azure Monitor Alerts.
 You can use all capabilities of Azure alerting such as notifications sent via email, SMS, and phone, integration with ITSM products, webhooks, event hubs, and more.
 You can customize alert rules created from database watcher templates or create your own alert rules.

 To learn more about Azure Monitor Alerts, see: